-Presently, there are several companies and universities, which are exploring the potential of different gene editing technologies beyond CRISPR for basic research, and the development of gene editing solutions.
-With the development of a variety of versatile DNA modulation technologies such as include zinc-finger nucleases (ZFNs), TAL effector nucleases (TALENs), engineered endonucleases / meganucleases (EMNs) and clustered regularly interspaced short palindromic repeats (CRISPR), genetic engineering and genome editing concepts have evolved significantly over the last two decades.
+Presently, there are several companies and universities, which are exploring the potential of gene editing technology beyond CRISPR for basic research, and the development of gene editing solutions.
+With the development of a versatile gene editing technology, including zinc-finger nucleases (ZFNs), TAL effector nucleases (TALENs), engineered endonucleases / meganucleases (EMNs) and clustered regularly interspaced short palindromic repeats (CRISPR), genetic engineering and gene editing technology concepts have evolved significantly over the last two decades.

-Gene engineering based on recombination was pioneered in the mid-1990s; Currently, development of gene editing technologies has opened up the possibility of modifying genomic sequences in both eukaryotic and prokaryotic organisms.
+Gene engineering based on recombination was pioneered in the mid-1990s; Currently, development of gene editing technology has opened up the possibility of modifying genomic sequences in both eukaryotic and prokaryotic organisms and emergence of various cell and gene therapy companies.
 Genome Editing is a way of making changes in the DNA.
 There are various genome editing technologies which use enzymes that recognize and attach on to specific sites.
 These technologies act as scissors, cutting the DNA at specific spots.
 They also allow genetic material to be added, removed, or altered at particular locations in the genome.
+This has developed a myriad of products associated with the gene therapy market

-The history of some gene editing techniques is highlighted in the figure below.
+The history of gene editing technology is highlighted in the figure below.

 The structure of ZFN includes: